agucova/awesome-esp/README.md

 - [DoorsignEPD](https://github.com/jamct/DoorsignEPD) - A smart... doorsign with an E-Paper display using the ESP32.
 - [EPaperWeatherDisplay](https://github.com/henri98/esp32-e-paper-weatherdisplay) - A very cute e-ink weather display using the ESP32.
 - [SuperGreenOS](https://github.com/supergreenlab/SuperGreenOS) - A full-featured home farming automation software for the ESP32.
-- [CanAirIO](https://github.com/kike-canaries/canairio_firmware#canairio-firmware) - Citizen science project that using mobile and fixed stations to measure air quality with ESP32 and Phones.
+- [CanAirIO](https://github.com/kike-canaries/canairio_firmware#canairio-firmware) - Citizen science project that uses mobile and fixed stations to measure air quality with ESP32 and smartphones.

 ### InfoSec
 - [ESP32-BLECollector](https://github.com/tobozo/ESP32-BLECollector) - A wardriving device which displays BLE devices and collects data from them, all in a nice screen interface.